Sanglorian/orcus/Orcus Player Options - current.md

 ### Variant: True Grit

 Instead of giving humans a third level 1 at-will attack power from their class, GMs may want to offer them the *true grit* power instead - especially if they are taking a class that does not have at-will attack powers.
-However, GMs should note that *true grit* is unusually powerful for an ancestry power and it overlaps with the wood elf's *elfshot* power.
+However, GMs should note that *true grit* is unusually powerful for an ancestry power and it overlaps with the elf's *careful focus* power.

 ***Human Power:*** You have the *true grit* power.